psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 Two of the defendants absolved of the charge of burglary from Clement and Dyson were immediately re-arraigned on another charge; but no evidence was presented, the prosecution presumably recognising they had little chances of now securing a conviction.

-Two others were not so lucky, however, with reports that Thomas Riley and Richard Lee were to be held by order of Lord Sidmouth on suspicion of High Treason, albeit under the Suspension Act (whoch is to say, the suspension of Habeas Corpus) which *would* almost certainly attract a severe capital penalty if successfully prosecuted.
+Two others were not so lucky, however, with reports that Thomas Riley and Richard Lee were to be held by order of Lord Sidmouth on suspicion of High Treason, albeit under the Suspension Act (which is to say, the suspension of Habeas Corpus) which *would* almost certainly attract a severe capital penalty if successfully prosecuted.

 ```{admonition} You will find the prisoners..., July 1817
 :class; dropdown